The One I Love (film)

-The One I Love is a 2014 American comedy thriller film directed by Charlie McDowell and written by Justin Lader, starring Mark Duplass and Elisabeth Moss.
+The One I Love is a 2014 American surrealist comedy thriller film directed by Charlie McDowell and written by Justin Lader, starring Mark Duplass and Elisabeth Moss.
 The film had its world premiere at the Sundance Film Festival on January 21, 2014.
 It was released on August 1, 2014, through video on demand, prior to a limited release on August 22, 2014, by RADiUS-TWC.

 Plot

 Married couple Ethan and Sophie see a therapist regularly.
-After asking them to each play a note on a piano, he identifies a disconnection in their relationship and suggests they take a weekend on a secluded estate.
+After asking them to each play a note on a piano, he identifies a disconnection in their relationship and suggests they spend a couple's weekend on a secluded estate.

-Once at the estate, Sophie goes to the guest cottage and has sex with Ethan.
+At the estate, Sophie has sex with Ethan in the guest cottage.
 She returns to the house to find Ethan asleep.
 When she mentions the sex, he says he cannot remember, so Sophie, annoyed, goes to bed alone and he sleeps in the guest cottage.
-During the night, Sophie joins him, apologizing for her behavior and falling asleep next to him.
-The next morning, she makes him eggs and bacon, which is odd, as she notedly hates it.
+During the night, Sophie joins him, apologizing for her behavior and falls asleep next to him.
+The next morning, she makes him eggs and bacon, which is odd, as Ethan notes that she hates cooking bacon in the house.

 Ethan returns to the main house where Sophie has no memory of joining him in the guest cottage.
-He deduces that something unusual is going on: In the guest cottage, they each met a doppelgänger of the other, convincing enough to pass.
+He deduces that something unusual is going on: in the guest cottage, they each met a doppelgänger of the other, convincing enough to pass.
 By visiting with Sophie II, Ethan establishes the doppelgängers do not leave the guest cottage.
-By barging in on Sophie's session with Ethan II, he determines that the doppelgängers disappear when both spouses are in the guest cottage and the doubles are idealized versions of them.
+Barging in on Sophie's session with Ethan II, Ethan determines that the doppelgängers disappear when both spouses are in the guest cottage, and that the doubles are idealized versions of them.
 Ethan and Sophie take advantage of the circumstances, and set rules, including a rule of "no intimacy".

-Ethan figures an explanation for what's going on as some of his clothing is missing, and he receives voice mails from friends and family, answering calls, made in his voice, asking about his past.
+Ethan figures out that Ethan II has taken some of his clothing, and Ethan receives voicemails from friends and family, answering calls, made in his voice, asking about his past.
 Sophie starts developing feelings for Ethan II and goes to the guest cottage to seduce him.
-Ethan discovers this by claiming to leave, but instead enters the guest house and assumes the place of his doppelgänger.
+Ethan discovers this by claiming to leave, but instead entering the guest house and assuming the place of his doppelgänger.
 Sophie seduces the real Ethan, unbeknownst to her.